cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 key, and Y = kG be its corresponding 'public key' for some fixed generator G taken from the description of the group GG.
 This public key Y is also referred to as a commitment to the OPRF key k, and the pair (G,Y) as a commitment pair.
-Let x be the verifier's input to the OPRF protocol (commonly, it is a random L-bit string, though this is not required).
+Let x be the binary string that is the verifier's input to the OPRF protocol (this can be of arbitrary length).

 The OPRF protocol begins with V blinding its input for the OPRF evaluator such that it appears uniformly distributed GG.
 The latter then applies its secret key to the blinded value and returns the result.
 To finish the computation, V then removes its blind and hashes the result (along with a domain separating label DST) using H_2 to yield an output.
 This flow is illustrated below.
-We use the notation x ..
-N to denote the concatenation of the bytes of x and N.

 ~~~
      Verifier(x)                   Prover(k)